 - 3) Federal Financial Status Report (FFR).
 A Federal Financial Report (FFR) is required at the end of each budget period.
 The report is an accounting of expenditures under the project that year.
 Financial reports must be submitted electronically through the EHBs.
-As part of this report, award recipients may be required to submit information that specifically accounts for expeditures related to Focus Area 3: Leveraging Telehealth and Specialty Care.
-More information will be included in the Notice of Award. - 4) Progress Report.
+More specific information will be included in the Notice of Award. - 4) Progress Report.
 Award recipients must submit a progress report to HRSA on an annual basis.
 Submission and HRSA approval of your Progress Report(s) triggers the budget period renewal and release of subsequent year funds.
 This report demonstrates award recipient progress on program-specific goals.
-Further information will be provided in the Notice of Award.
-As part of this report, award recipients must submit information that specifically accounts for and describes progress on Leveraging Telehealth and Specialty Care with grant funds. - 5) Performance Measures Report.
+Further information will be provided in the Notice of Award. - 5) Performance Measures Report.
 A performance measures report is required after the end of each budget period.
-Award recipients will be notified of the specific performance measures required for reporting in the first year of the period of performance, and how these results will be reported to HRSA.

-- 6) Sustainability Plan.
+Award recipients will be notified of the specific performance measures required for reporting in the first year of the period of performance, and how these results will be reported to HRSA. - 6) Sustainability Plan.
 As part of receiving the award, recipients are required to submit a final Sustainability Plan during the final year of the period of performance.
-Further information will be provided in the Notice of Award. - Integrity and Performance Reporting.
+Further information will be provided in the Notice of Award.

+- 7) Integrity and Performance Reporting.
 The Notice of Award will contain a provision for integrity and performance reporting in FAPIIS, as required in 45 CFR part 75 Appendix XII. - 8) Final Closeout Report.
 A final report is due within 90 days after the period of performance ends.
 The final report details the resulting model; core performance measurement data; impact of the overall project; the degree to which the award recipient achieved the mission, goal and strategies outlined in the program; award recipient objectives and accomplishments; barriers encountered; and responses to summary questions regarding the award recipient's overall experiences over the entire period of performance.
 Further information will be provided in the Notice of Award.